R developer's guide to Azure

 Microsoft ML Services provide data scientists, statisticians, and R programmers with on-demand access to scalable, distributed methods of analytics on HDInsight.
 This solution provides the latest capabilities for R-based analytics on datasets of virtually any size, loaded to either Azure Blob or Data Lake storage.

 This is an enterprise-grade solution that allows you to scale your R code across a cluster.
-By leveraging functions in
+By using functions in Microsoft's

 This ability to scale makes ML Services on HDInsight a great option for R developers with massive data sets.
 It provides a flexible and scalable platform for running your R scripts in the cloud.